flashlin/Samples/markdown/AI-Sprint3.md

 </style>
 # What difficulties
 * Cost Comparison
   - Extracting knowledge from sporadic content fragments.
-  - Not creating QA data but writing instructional documentation.
+  - Writing instructional documentation.

 ---
 # Conclusion
 * We can't expect the model to be intelligent by just reading text.
 * Quality QA data leads to better training outcomes compared to data lacking in quality.

+---
+# Next
+* Create a Q&A website and gather user questions.